Module Catalogue 2025/26

 Aims

-This module introduces you to basic journalism skills as required by industry and allows you to develop them through practice.
+This module introduces you to basic journalism skills as required by industry and allows you to develop them through regular practice.
 These skills include finding original news stories in the community, interviewing skills, writing news reports and features for different audiences, applying basic media law and ethics, editing and fact-checking.

-You will practice strategies for gathering information efficiently, including the development of skills in interviewing, note-taking, fact-checking and observation.
+You will practice strategies for gathering information efficiently, including the development of skills in interviewing, fact-checking and observation.

 This module allows students: